bdaviddvlp/devilbox_tool/README.md

 ---

-* Copy the `handle-docker.sh` file to your devilbox root
+* Copy the `handle-docker.sh` file to your devilbox root or clone this repo and create symlink to devilbox root
 * Add an alias in your `.bashrc` or `.zshrc` etc. as the following:

 ```